Help

 Real-World Applications and Case Insights

 Consider a 16-layer backplane for 112 Gbps PAM4 signaling, where tight impedance tolerances demand advanced modeling.
 Initial 2D calculations suggested 80-micron traces, but finite element analysis revealed 15% deviation due to coupling.
 Refining the stackup with low-loss dielectrics stabilized Z0 at 85 ohms differential.
 Electromagnetic simulation predicted via crosstalk below -40 dB, confirmed post-fab.
 Signal integrity analysis chained with transmitter models yielded 30% eye opening improvement.
 Such cases highlight simulation's role in pushing bandwidth limits.
+Similar challenges in via effects and differential pairs are addressed in via placement for differential pairs.

 Conclusion